ethercat-rs/ethercat/README.md

 Etherlab repository, *after running `configure` there*.

 - The minimum tested Rust version is 1.34.2.
-- The recommended EtherCAT source is: http://hg.code.sf.net/p/etherlabmaster/code
+- The recommended EtherCAT source is: https://gitlab.com/etherlab.org/ethercat

-- The recommended Revision is `334c34cfd2e5`
+Bindings have been pregenerated for revision `7fd991bec7` - if you activate the feature `pregenerated-bindings`, you don't need the master code to build, but the kernel modules must match that revision.

 # Licensing